Discover APS Option Schools and Programs

 Waitlists

-- When students on the waitlist are offered a seat, they have a one-week window to accept the slot.
-If the slot is not accepted within the one-week window, the offer will be rescinded and offered to the next student on the waitlist.
+- When students on the waitlist are offered a seat, they have a one-week window to accept.
+If the seat is not accepted within the one-week window, the offer will be rescinded and offered to the next student on the waitlist.

 - Option seats are continuously filled throughout the school year as seats become available.